Need to know

 Rates include a Continental breakfast.
 A full English breakfast costs an additional £11; à la carte hot dishes start at £4.

-The Wheatsheaf doesn't host weddings but would make a swell spot for a reception dinner, with bespoke banquets including whole hogs for a rollicking rural send-off.
+The Wheatsheaf Inn would make a swell spot for a reception dinner, with bespoke banquets including whole hogs for a rollicking rural send-off.
 Guests at Cotswolds-fan Kate Moss' nuptials bedded down here, and it would also be stylish for a stag or hen do.
 If you're planning a smaller special evening, ask the hotel to have a bottle of champagne waiting in your room.
-You can even order flowers through local firm Eden Florist, and they'll be prettily arranged for when you arrive.

 At the hotel